 Mail is something we may take for granted, but when you set up your RV as your permanent home, it’s something you need to consider.

-One popular choice is to set up a PO box in a nearby town to where you were staying.
+One popular way to receive mail when living in an RV is to set up a PO box in a nearby town.
 However, you may not be able to ship all packages to a PO box (like new camp chairs from Amazon) so you might need an alternate location for large packages.

 Some people use a friend or family member’s address.
 It is a good choice if you’re not staying in a campground or if the campground doesn’t accept mail.